remixz/publish-release/README.md

 * `create-release` - Emits before the request is made to create the release.
 * `created-release` - Emits after the request is made successfully.
+* `reuse-release` - Emits if, instead of creating a new release, the assets will be uploaded to an existing one (if one can be found for the given tag).
 * `upload-asset` - `{name}` - Emits before an asset file starts uploading.
 Emits the `name` of the file.
 * `upload-progress` - `{name, progress}` - Emits while a file is uploading.
 Emits the `name` of the file, and a `progress` object from [`progress-stream`](https://github.com/freeall/progress-stream).
 * `uploaded-asset` - `{name}` - Emits after an asset file is successfully uploaded.
 Emits the `name` of the file.